A purebred German Shepherd Dog.

 "This is Blixem, my black 5-year-old, 35-kg (77 pounds) German Shepherd from RSA KZN, a working police dog.
 He is trained in obedience and aggression used in the tracking of fleeing suspects on foot.
 He has been awarded the best dog during his training in terms of obedience, aggression and tracking.
 He is sociable and loves to be pampered.
 His motivation is my personal attention and time dedicated to him which has contributed to the close bond we have.
 His understanding in our communication is amazing."

-Blixem, a working German Shepherd police dog at 5 years old
+Akela the German Shepherd at 9 years old

 Adult working rescue German Shepherd Dog at 1 year old